December 2011

 Brockbank First-Graders Earn "Polar Express Day"!

 Brockbank Elementary first-graders celebrated the holiday season by having a Polar Express Day on December 20.
 They earned this day by meeting their classroom reading goals.
 Each first-grade class had to fill their Polar Express train car and in order to accomplish this, each student had to read at least six books.
 As a reward for meeting this goal, students got to wear pajamas to school; make Polar Express trains out of HoHo's, starlight mints, and chocolate bells; make engineer hats out of paper; and received a bell to wear.
 That afternoon they got to watch the movie, "Polar Express".
-It was a great way to celebrate all of their hard work!

 Brockbank Third-Graders and Kindergarteners Work Together!

 Third-grade students in Mrs. Carolyn Creer's class, once a week, go into Mrs. Tara Farr's kindergarten class and help the students.
 Each kindergarten student gets a third-grade buddy to work with, whether it be reading to each other, practicing flash cards, or just helping the student with whatever they are working on.
 Whenever there is a holiday, or at least once a month, the students get to do a fun activity together.
 On December 16, they got to make Christmas trees made out of ice cream cones, covered with frosting, and decorated with candy.
-It was a fun activity for the students to do together.
-The best part was they got to eat their trees.

 Mrs. Santa Claus Visits Brockbank